An Open-source Benchmark of Deep Learning Models for Audio-visual Apparent and Self-reported Personality Recognition: The proposed benchmarking framework

 \subsubsection{Clip-level representation generation models}

 To combine frame/segment-level personality predictions of an audio-visual clip for a clip-level personality trait prediction, this section also introduces two standard methods that have been employed in existing personality computing publications.
 In particular, besides the widely-used strategy which simply averages all frame/segment-level predictions at the clip-level prediction (used by \cite{interpret_img,8066355,audiovisual_resnet,persemon}), we also benchmark the spectral representation \cite{song2020spectral,song2018human} to summarize frame/segment-level predictions at the clip-level, which has been used by \cite{song2021self}.
-This is because the spectral representation can not only effectively encodes the temporal dependencies among all frame-level predictions of a clip, but also summarises time-series signal of an arbitrary length into a representation of a fixed size without any distortion.
+This is because the spectral representations not only effectively encode the temporal dependencies among all frame-level predictions of a clip, but also summarise time-series signal of an arbitrary length into a representation of a fixed size without any distortion.

 \begin{itemize}

 \item \textbf{Averaging frame/segment-level predictions (AFP):} The clip-level personality prediction is obtained by averaging all frame/segment-level predictions.

 \item \textbf{Spectral representation of frame/segment-level predictions (SFP):} We first encode a pair of spectral heatmaps (please see \cite{song2020spectral} for details) from the five-channel (corresponding to five traits) frame/segment-level personality trait prediction time-series.
 Then, we train a 1D-CNN to predict clip-level personality traits from the produced spectral heatmaps.